Joe Moody (rugby union)

-Joseph Paul Tamatea Moody (born 18 September 1988) is a New Zealand rugby union footballer who plays as a prop for the Crusaders in Super Rugby and Canterbury in the ITM Cup.
-He made his debut for New Zealand in 2014 and has since won 46 international caps.
+Joseph Paul Tamatea Moody (born 18 September 1988) is a New Zealand rugby union footballer who plays as a prop for the Crusaders in Super Rugby and Canterbury in the Bunnings NPC.
+He made his debut for New Zealand in 2014 and has 57 international caps.

 Early life

 Moody was born in Christchurch.
 He is affiliated to the Ngāi Tahu Māori tribe and grew up on Tuahiwi Marae.

 Rugby union career

 Moody started playing rugby league at a young age and aspired to play for the Kiwis over the ABs, until the high-school rugby changed that.
 He played rugby at Woodend rugby club at a young age and later Lincoln Rugby Club where he still plays for the Senior Rugby team between representative rugby for Canterbury and the All Blacks.